coderefinery/train-the-trainer/_episodes/01-intro.md

 {: .challenge}

 > ## Juho Lehtonen
-> I'm gradually realising the different ways to get a hint wheter the workshop
+> I'm gradually realising the different ways to get a hint whether the workshop
 > participants are still following or perhaps bored.
 I assume it's communicating
 > with the class, with excercises and simply by asking now and then.
 I also try
-> to remeber to observe how people look like (puzzled, bored) while I teach, not
+> to remember to observe how people look like (puzzled, bored) while I teach, not
 > so obvious for me.
 >
 > I believe that learners communicating with each other, in addition to with